top of page

 psychotherapist

-Connection is a valuable tool for healing, and in my work with Black, queer, and trans individuals and groups I collaborate with clients to help them discover and practice the tools they need to move beyond surviving and into thriving.
+Connection is a valuable tool for healing, and in my work with Black, queer, and trans individuals and groups, I collaborate with clients to help them discover and practice the tools they need to move beyond surviving and into thriving.
 While trauma and resilience are often aspects of our experience, our connection is centered in the sacredness we carry within ourselves as Black people, queer people, trans people.
-I practice a responsive and engaging style, asking questions that help an individual illuminate their own truths.

 pronouns: she/they